Q. What does the training consist of? What is the coaching “curriculum?”

 A. Because every trainee works at his or her own pace, the cost of the entire training program tends to vary from individual to individual.
-Therefore, we bill hour-by-hour at the rate of $300/hour.
-You can pay monthly, based on how many sessions you have with your trainer per month.
-The average time to complete the program is 52 hours; however, given that some will naturally move faster than others and some will move slower, we cannot guarantee the total length of the program for any one person.
+Tuition is $1200/month, and can be made in either one or two payments per month.
+The average time to complete the program is eighteen (18) months; however, given that some will naturally move faster than others and some will move slower, we cannot guarantee the total length or cost of the program for any one person.

 Q. What is the time commitment per week for coach training?

 A. We estimate that coach training will require five to ten hours of work per week in the early stages of your training, and seven to twelve hours in the later stages.
 This depends on how quickly you want to move through the training and how you space out your responsibilities.

 Q. How does The Handel Group schedule training?
 Do you hold training calls at the same time all the time or does it vary?

 A. Our group training calls are held at regular times, but you can arrange calls with your trainer at any time that is mutually agreeable.

 Q. Can I fit training into my work schedule?

 A. Yes.
 Many of our trainees work full-time while completing the training.

 Q. After completion of the program, do you get clients for me to coach, or am I self-promoting?
 Are you marketing me, or am I doing it, or both?